epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

   :scale: 50 %
   :alt: WinSCRP TOTP login

 6. You should now be connected.
-The triage upload and download folders on SRCP are shown on the right, and your local machine’s folders on the left.
+The triage upload and download folders on the SRCP are shown on the right, and your local machine’s folders on the left.
 You can transfer files between these locations.

 .. figure:: ../../images/winscp-landing.png
   :scale: 50 %
   :alt: WinSCRP saved login

-7. Locate the file on SRCP (right side) that you wish to download.
+7. Locate the file on the SRCP (right side) that you wish to download.
 Drag and drop it to the required folder on your local machine (left side)

 .. figure:: ../../images/winscp-download.png
   :scale: 50 %